-South Africa is home to over 3,000 known species of spiders (see reference 5).
-Though feared and maligned by many, spiders are beneficial animals and play an invaluable role in controlling pests.
-Spiders are an integral part of natural ecosystems, but many locations in and around the home make ideal habitats.
-Many species can often be found indoors.
-Of all the spiders commonly found in South Africa, only a few are harmful to humans.
+South Africa is home to over 3,000 known species of spiders.
+Though feared and maligned by many, they're an integral part of natural ecosystems and play an invaluable role in controlling pests.
+Unfortunately for arachnophobes, many species can be found indoors, as some areas around the home make ideal habitats.
+But try not to worry – of all the spiders commonly found in South Africa, only a few are harmful to humans.